 Walmart Grocery – Wal-Mart recently released a brand new app dedicated to shopping.
 You’ll still have to go in the store, but this app lets you send your grocery list and someone else gathers everything.
 Next, just go pick up your order.
 Don’t forget to use Walmart Savings Catcher.

 Best Social Apps

 These days social apps and social networks run the internet, and you’ll want to have some of the best apps available to keep in touch with friends, family, or all those funny GIF’s or memes floating around.

 Twitter – The stock Twitter app is fine for most, but I prefer Falcon Pro, or Talon is a good choice too.

 Facebook – We can’t forget about Facebook to keep in touch with friends or family, or to see every ridiculous post that one friend makes on an hourly basis.

 Facebook Messenger – Facebook’s Messenger app keeps getting better and better.
 From messages, calling, emoji’s, voice messages and more.
 Keep in touch with this SMS replacement app.
 It also is taking on Snapchat and Instagram lately, so give it another try.

 Instagram – Again, Instagram has one of the best list of features to fine tune photos, add filters, and create “art” from photos, or at least that’s what I’m told.
-Also try Prisma, it isn’t a social site, but has beautiful filters better than the IG.
+Also, try Prisma, it isn’t a social site but has beautiful filters better than the IG.

-Snapchat – If you’ve never used it, Snapchat allow for fast and easy communication with friends.
+Snapchat – If you’ve never used it, Snapchat allows for fast and easy communication with friends.
 Add a caption and hit send, and the image deletes itself for security reasons.
 Use it as you see fit.